How to Choose a Medical Alert System: 6 Key Topics to Research

-If you’re reading this article, more than likely you’re probably looking into getting a medical alert for yourself, a friend or a loved one.
+If you’re reading this article, more than likely you’re probably looking into getting a medical alert system for yourself, a friend or a loved one.

-1. So what’s going on?
+1. What’s going on?

 2. Compatibility & Availability